Rossti20/hello-world/README.md

 # hello-world
 start
 Im Maciej from Poland, this is my start with coding.
-First Javascript.
+First Java.
 Lets go !